ironeternal/ironeternal.github.io/earthkin/index.md

 ## Hurtmonger (Fighting Man)

-> Hurtmongers are the biggest, toughest, and mightiest kin.
+> Hurtmongers are the biggest, toughest, and mightiest folk.
 They use strength, speed and cunning to do good.
 They often pick up a couple of skills along the way, but prefer to avoid magic due to its instability.

 <img src="https://64.media.tumblr.com/e0505b920d6b13e4d6b57fa0f28c73f8/5030d2abb8cf4ff3-13/s1280x1920/2c69fbc6541c7e59626fa047357e715e78b89bed.jpg" width="400"/>